Anderson: Minnesota is growing more diverse, and so are its hunters

 This is particularly true now, in September.
 On Thursday, hunting seasons opened for doves and bear, and other seasons for geese, grouse, ducks and deer (by archery) will begin in coming days and weeks.

-"My parents came to Minnesota in 1980 to complete their doctorates at the U,'' Mohammad said.
+"My parents came from Egypt to Minnesota in 1980 to complete their doctorates at the U,'' Mohammad said.
 "My dad's was in psychology and my mom's was in chemistry.''

 That Mohammad is Muslim and speaks Arabic makes him different from most hunters and anglers who will be afield this fall in Minnesota.